 The Denver Audubon Conservation Committee keeps an “eagle eye” on governmental policies and actions that affect the South Platte watershed, areas throughout the state of Colorado, and selected federal legislation.

-The Denver Audubon Conservation Committee provides support to Denver-area residents and activist groups to protect local natural areas, birds, and other wildlife.
+The Denver Audubon Conservation Committee provides support to Denver-area residents and advocacy groups to protect local natural areas, birds, and other wildlife.
 Assistance ranges from providing advice and guidance to writing letters and testifying at hearings.
-If you need help with an environmental issue in your neighborhood, contact Polly Reetz or Ann Bonnell by email
+If you need help with an environmental issue in your neighborhood, contact Polly Reetz or Ann Bonnell by email.

 Get Involved & Be Active!